First Baptist Church (Atlanta)

-First Baptist Church of Atlanta, is a Baptist megachurch located in Dunwoody, Georgia, a northern suburb of Atlanta.
+First Baptist Church of Atlanta is a Baptist megachurch located in Dunwoody, Georgia, a northern suburb of Atlanta.
 It is affiliated with the Southern Baptist Convention.
 Originally located in Atlanta city limits, First Baptist Atlanta moved to the suburb of Dunwoody, Georgia.
-The senior pastor is Anthony George, succeeding the long-tenured and well known Charles Stanley who pastored there for 49 years.
+The senior pastor is Anthony George, succeeding Charles Stanley who pastored there for 49 years.

 History

 The church was founded in 1848 in midtown Atlanta, Georgia.

+Charles Stanley, joined the staff in 1969 and became senior pastor in 1971.

-In the late 20th century, a commercial facility was purchased on Atlanta's Interstate 285 and the church relocated to the larger, more accessible property in Dekalb County.
-In 2006, the church inaugurated the new building.
+In the late 20th century, a commercial facility was purchased on Atlanta's Interstate 285 and the church relocated to the larger, more accessible property in DeKalb County.
+In 2006, the church inaugurated a new building.

-On September 13, 2020, Charles Stanley, former president of the Southern Baptist Convention, announced his transition to pastor emeritus after having been senior pastor of the church since 1971.
 In 2017, Anthony George was named as Stanley's successor.

+On September 13, 2020, Stanley announced his transition to pastor emeritus after having been senior pastor of the church since 1971.

 Ministries

 First Baptist Church Atlanta began a television and radio ministry in 1972, one year after Stanley became the senior pastor.
 It is now known as In Touch Ministries.
 Together, the teaching of Stanley and beliefs of FBA are available globally—translated into more than 100 languages via radio, television broadcast, audiotapes, videotapes, CDs, DVDs, pamphlets, books and a monthly devotional magazine, In Touch.